Frank Ligtelijn at work as a jeweler

 Designer: Frank Ligtelijn (1933-1996) – attributed.

-Other versions: The globe of this Raak Tropic table lamp was used for many other lamps.
-Floor lamps, pendant lamps, chandeliers and wall lamps.
-Three types of glass: Grey violet/brown, bright natural and pink.
-The Tropic table lamp is model number D-2046.
+Other versions: The glass globe used for this Raak Tropic table lamp was also used for many other models, including floor lamps, pendant lamps, chandeliers and wall lamps.
+The globe was made in three glass colours: grey-violet/brown, clear glass and pink.
+The Tropic table lamp is model D-2046.

-The Globe floor lamp was designed in the late 1950s by Frank Ligtelijn, a jewellery designer.
-This table lamp appears for the first time in the 1972 catalogue and Ligtelijn is not mentioned as one of the designers that worked for Raak at that time as you can see in the catalogue over here on Vintageinfo.
+The Globe floor lamp was designed in the late 1950s by Frank Ligtelijn, who was originally trained as a jewellery designer.
+This table lamp appears for the first time in the 1972 catalogue, and by that time Ligtelijn is no longer mentioned among the designers working for Raak, as can be seen in the catalogue here on Vintageinfo.

 The name of this table or desk lamp is Tropic.
-In catalogue 11 from 1978 it was named Keerkring, the Dutch word for Tropic.
-The glass globes for these table lamps were made by Peill + Putzler from Germany.
+In catalogue 11 from 1978, it was renamed Keerkring, the Dutch word for Tropic.
+The glass globes for these table lamps were made by Peill+Putzler in Germany.
 Raak did not have its own glass furnaces.

 Raak